Embiggenerd/dockerizedGoTodos/README.md

 ## Visit App

 Clone the repo, type docker-compose up.
 Uses port 8088.

-Some folders will be created under root user.

 ## Demonstrates
 * Ability to read documentation and source code.